Data-Augmented Resolvent Analysis of Wall-Bounded High-Pressure Transcritical Flow: Data-driven methods

 \section{Data-driven methods}

 This section presents the mathematical framework underlying the data-driven methods employed in this work.
 A total of $2000$ flow field snapshots were collected at equidistant time intervals; representing a trade-off between computational cost and statistical convergence, consistent with prior studies~\citep{Towne2018-A,Berkooz1993-A}.
-This sampling captures approximately $7.5$ flow-through time (FTT) units, defined as $t_c = L_x / u_b$.
-First, the spatio-temporal fast Fourier transform (FFT) approach is described.
+This sampling captures approximately $7.5$ flow-through time units, defined as $t_c = L_x / u_b$. \review{The time interval between DNS snapshots is $\Delta t^+ = \Delta t \thinspace u_\tau / \nu = 0.375$, which corresponds to a fraction of the eddy turnover time $\Delta t \thinspace u_\tau / \delta = 0.00375$.
+Therefore, the total recorded flow time span ensures adequate temporal resolution and statistical sampling of the dominant coherent structures.} First, the spatio-temporal fast Fourier transform approach is described.
 Due to memory constraints, it is applied to two-dimensional ($x$–$y$) slices of the domain.
 Subsequently, the POD framework is introduced, in which the energetic modes are extracted in three dimensions.